Go Back

 • 2 28-ounce cans no-salt-added diced tomatoes, undrained

-• 2 15-ounce cans cannellini beans, rinsed and drained
+• 2 15-ounce cans low-sodium or no-salt-added cannellini beans, rinsed and drained

 • 1 bay leaf